 The school has a responsibility to reduce the number of students whose attendance is below 90% over the school year.
 Students with attendance below 90% fall into the 'Persistent Absentee' category.
 This is particularly relevant if any of the child's absences are unauthorised.
+A student with attendance below 50% will be identified as having 'severe absences' from school.

-According to the DFE guidance (August 2020); 'If a child of compulsory school age fails to attend regularly at a school at which they are registered or at a place where alternative provision is provided for them the parents may be guilty of an offence and can be prosecuted by the local authority'.
+According to the DFE guidance (September 2022); 'If a child of compulsory school age fails to attend regularly at a school at which they are registered or at a place where alternative provision is provided for them the parents may be guilty of an offence and can be prosecuted by the local authority'.
 In addition, 'Local authorities have the power to prosecute parents who fail to comply with a school attendance order (section 443 of the Education Act 1996) or fail to ensure their child's regular attendance at a school (section 444 of the Education Act 1996)'

 When a student's attendance falls below 90% (at any stage of the year) she will be allocated an Attendance Mentor who will track her attendance on a weekly basis.
-The student's College Leader will contact parents to discuss the attendance concerns and formalise an Attendance Action Plan to secure an improvement in attendance.
-We recognise that a student's attendance may fall below 90% as a result of their, or their parent's, on-going anxieties about covid-19.
-We will endeavour to work with families in such cases to address concerns and put appropriate early help support mechanisms in place before initiating the standard Fast Track (Fixed Penalty Notice) process.
+The student's College Leader will contact parents to discuss the attendance concerns and formalise an Attendance Support Plan to identify barriers to attendance and the nature of support required to improve attendance, ie - mentoring, careers advice, college placements, 1-2-1 tuition or out of hours learning.
+This may also require a referral to appropriate external agencies, including Children's Social Care, Early Help Team, housing support or school nurse service.
+We will endeavour to work with families to put appropriate early help support mechanisms in place before initiating the standard Fast Track (Fixed Penalty Notice) process.
+Prolonged absence without medical evidence will be referred to the Educational Legal Intervention Team (ELIT) for further advice.

-The school may also consider implementing a Parenting Contract if the student continues to be absent from school without authorisation.
-A Parenting Contract is a voluntary agreement between the school and parent, and will contain improvement targets with set timescales and an overview of the support provided by the school to support the child and her family.
+The school may consider implementing a Parenting Contract if the student continues to be absent from school without authorisation.
+A Parenting Contract is a voluntary agreement between the school and parent.
+It is a formal written agreement that will contain improvement targets with set timescales, an overview of the support provided by the school to support the child and her family, and a statement from the parents that they agree to comply with the requirements outlined in the contract.
 Parental failure to comply with the contract may be used as evidence if the Local Authority decides to prosecute parents.

 The School will follow the guidelines outlines in BCC'S Fast Track process.
+This is co-ordinated by the Education Legal Intervention Team (ELIT).
 As soon as attendance becomes a concern, parents will be advised via a letter from the Headteacher and will be invited in to attend an informal meeting where strategies to support the child's attendance can be explored.
 The school will also undertake a piece of work with the student (Three Houses), where any obstacles to education can be identified, and offer Early Help support.
 If a student does not attend school, despite the agreed support systems put in place by the school, absences will be marked as unauthorised and will contribute to any Fast Track action taken by the school.